jupyter-book/jupyter-book/docs/start/build.md

 In order to build the HTML for each page, you should have followed the steps in [creating your Jupyter Book structure](./overview.md).
-You should have a collection of notebook/markdown files in your `mybookname/` folder, a `_toc.yml` file that defines the structure of your book, and any configuration you'd like in the `_config.yml` file.
+You should have a collection of notebook/markdown files in your `mybookname/` folder, a `_toc.yml` file that defines the structure of your book and any configuration you'd like in the `_config.yml` file.

 ## Build your book's HTML